adwanAK/adwan_python_core/week_03/labs/10_classes_objects_methods/10_00_classy_questions.md

 - How do `__init__` methods handle variable arguments?
-    Basically, if argumetn is passed it stores them in the object's "self" corresponding attributes.
+    Basically, if argument is passed it stores them in the object's "self" corresponding attributes.
     Arguments can be optional or mandatory.
 It can also take one argument and leave others unchanged.